mjuenema/python-TSIP/README.md

 ------------------------

-Once connection is established, one can either use the ```TSIP.read()``` method to read the next TSIP packet or simply iterate over the received TSIP packets.
+Once connection is established, one can either use the ```TSIP.read()``` method to read the next TSIP report or simply iterate over the received TSIP reports.
-The returned packet has already been parsed and the contained fields are accessible by numeric index.
+The contained fields are accessible by numeric index.

 ```python
 >>> for report in gpsconn: